-Models used To be included in this studyare chosen based on their data availability.
-Twelve models in the Coupled Model Intercomparison Project phase 6 (CMIP6) provided, a model must have performed an experiment following either the protocol for the midHolocene or lig127k as laid out by Otto-Bliesner et al. (2017), and then archived the output of this experiment onto the Earth System Grid Federation.
-Twelve CMIP6 models have provided the necessary output of zonal-mean ocean meridional overturning mass streamfunction (called 'msftmz' or 'msftmyz' as part of the Palaeoclimate Model Intercomparison Project phase 4 (PMIP4), with a single realisation per model.
-Meanwhile, 8 depending on the grid used) to undertake our analysis.
+To be included in this study, a model must have performed an experiment following either the protocol for the midHolocene or lig127k as laid out by Otto-Bliesner et al. (2017), and then archived the output of this experiment onto the Earth System Grid Federation.
+Twelve CMIP6 models have provided the necessary output of zonal-mean ocean meridional overturning mass streamfunction (called 'msftmz' or 'msftmyz' depending on the grid used) to undertake our analysis.
+Of these, eight models performed both interglacial experiments.
+Details of the individual models are shown in Tab.
+1.